voiceflow/interview-take-home-backend/README.md

 Whenever you send something on the frontend you will notice that it logs the `req.body` - containing a `message: string` and `userID: string`.
 The `userID` is unique per tab.
 If you open a new tab to http://localhost:4000 you will get a different `userID`.
 This emulates different people from all over the world using this chat service.

+The goal of this exercise is the manage user states:
 **Ensure that distinct users have distinct conversations**